This article may contain compensated links. Please read disclaimer for more info.

-If you are using point-to-point tickets on regional and local trains, you will need to validate your ticket before boarding the train.
-Usually, there is a machine just before you enter the platform that you insert your ticket.
+If you use point-to-point tickets on regional and local trains, you must validate your ticket before boarding the train.
+Usually, there is a machine just before you enter the platform where you insert your ticket.

 If you are using a pass, in most cases, nothing is required except for boarding the train.
 If in doubt, always ask at the station before boarding the train.

 Never leave Unattended Luggage

 It can be tempting to briefly leave your bag while you walk to a nearby shop for a bottle of water, but you should never leave your luggage unattended – even for a second.
 Unfortunately, thieves are everywhere, and they are well experienced with taking bags in a split second.

 It is also recommended that on board the train, you store your luggage within eyesight, instead of in the dedicated spaces between the seats and the doors.
 In most cases, you should be able to store your luggage in the compartments above your seat.

 Unlike flight connections, you really don’t need much time between train connections.
 Sometimes, a train connection might involve walking to the other side of the platform.
 However, at other times you will need to walk from one end of the train station to the other, so leave yourself plenty of time to make your connection – 10 minutes should be plenty.